Houston4444/RaySession/INSTALL.md

 To run it, you'll additionally need:

    - python3-liblo
+   - python3-pyqt5.qtsvg

+On a debian-based operating system you can install them all using:

+    sudo apt install python3-liblo python3-pyqt5.qtsvg

-IMPORTANT: since python 3.11, because pyliblo has been totally abandonned by Dominic Sacre, you need to use the following fork:
+IMPORTANT: since python 3.11, because pyliblo has been totally abandonned by Dominic Sacre, for liblo you need to use the following fork:

     https://github.com/gesellkammer/pyliblo3